-Older children and teenagers could plan a pretend event such as a birthday party - they could set a budget and plan everything such as venue, entertainment, decoration and food.
-This can help with research skills, planning and organisation.
-If your child would find it difficult
+Older children and teenagers could plan a pretend event such as a birthday party - they could set a budget and plan everything such as venue, entertainment,

 Learning to tell the time or read timetables.

 From telling the difference of day time and night time to reading analogue, digital and 24hr time.